maserlib/ExPRES/docs/usage/advanced.rst

 ...........

 In the case of predefined observers, the code is expecting to have access to ephemeris information.
-For a set of space missions (Cassini, Voyager1, Voyager2, Juno) or planetary bodies (Ganymede, Earth), the code will call the *Miriade* ``ephemph`` webservice at IMCCE.
+For a set of space missions (Cassini, Voyager1, Voyager2, Juno) or planetary bodies (Earth), the code will call the *Miriade* ``ephemph`` webservice at IMCCE.
 For all other cases, an ephemeris file extracted from WebGeoCalc shall be provided using the ``EPHEM`` keyword.